Fo00oX/craw/README.md

 ### Craw-Wrapper

-In order to communicate with the dockerized application the `craw-wrapper` is required which translates all CLI arguments from the host system into the container and returns the stdout of the container.
+The `craw-wrapper` script is used to forward commands to the application container.
+Note, that the craw-wrapper script execution does not replace the ```craw``` command!

-#### Usage on MacOS / Linux:
+#### Examples on MacOS / Linux:

 ```
 ./craw-wrapper craw --help
 ./craw-wrapper craw page --help